 - Cinnamon – is it possible to make anything without cinnamon (FYI no it isn’t), but like the coconut it adds sweetness without adding sugar

-STEP 1: Spread the almonds on a pan and roast at 350ºF for 10 minutes or until lightly toasted.
+Spread the almonds on a baking sheet and bake at 350ºF for 10 minutes or until lightly toasted.
 Watch carefully so the nuts don’t burn!

-STEP 2: Add the coconut to a food processor and beginning processing and breaking down for 2-3 minutes.
+Add the coconut to a food processor and begin processing and breaking down for 2-3 minutes.

-There are so many ways to use almond butter!
+There are so many ways to use this almond butter recipe!
 Here are a few ideas:

 - Mix into energy balls